-Before I share one of my favorite squash and kale/swiss chard recipe let me talk about a few local summer food sources I shared last night.
+Before I share one of my favorite squash and kale/swiss chard recipes let me talk about a few local summer food sources I highlighted last night.
 First there is Weaver’s Orchard with their Orchard2Office program.
 They deliver a box full of fruit, vegetables and other food options to your office.
 Did you catch that… to your office!
 How’s that for making eating well easy?

-My dearest heart local organic grower was also represented last night, B & H Organic Produce.
-Erica, the owner, has been so very supportive of my private chef/meal delivery business since I started!
+Organic grower Erica of B & H Organic Produce was represented last night.
+Erica has been very supportive of my private chef/meal delivery business since the get-go.
+I’ve used her produce for many catered events much to the delight of my clients!
 She has the best berries and the biggest heart.
 You can catch her at the West Reading Farmer’s Market or through her CSA.

 There is another favorite of mine… Eckerton Hill Farms.
 Like the other two CSA’s, Eckerton Hill Farms also offer food shares beyond produce but they are known for their amazing tomatoes and peppers.
 If you don’t buy their CSA share catch them at the West Reading Farmer’s Market.

 This is what I love to do with summer squash, kale or swiss chard.
 CSA boxes are often full of these items.
 At the very least you can prepare this dish and freeze leftovers for omelets, frittatas or fall soups.
 Think time saving tips.